jinpark-pro/swift_data_collections/README.md

     ```

 - Congratulations!
 Persisting data isn't an easy thing to learn, but it's a concept you'll probably use in every app you build.
 Be sure to save this new version of your app to your project folder.

+### Lesson 1.8 System View Controllers

+- If you're an iOS user, you're likely already familiar with interfaces that allow you to access, present, and share content in an iOS app.
+When you enter your password for App Store purchases, use the Camera app to take a profile picture, or share an article through the Messages app, you're probably using a system view controller.
+As a developer, you can use these familiar view controllers to extend the functionality of your apps.
+For example, you might want to access a user's photo library, share data to other apps, or respond to certain user choices.
+- In this lesson, you'll learn the following:
+  - How to use UIActivityViewController to share content to other installed apps
+  - How to use SFSafariViewController to present information from the internet without exiting the app
+  - How to use UIAlertController to present new information and options, as well as how to respond to the user's actions
+  - How to use UIImagePickerController to access the device's camera and photo library and allow the user to select an image
+  - How to use MFMailComposeViewController to send emails from within the app
+- You'll work through the lesson by creating a project that uses these system view controllers and combines them to provide a better, more familiar user experience.
+The number of view controllers in that list might feel a bit overwhelming, but you'll learn that it's quite easy to build them into your app.

+#### Create the Project

+- Create a new project called "SystemViewControllers" using the iOS App template.
+When creating the project, make sure the interface option is set to "Storyboard."
+- In the Main storyboard, drag an image view from the Object library to the view controller.
+Add a photo to the Asset Catalog and set your image view to display it, as you have done in previous lessons.
+Later in this lesson, you'll learn how to use different system view controllers to share the image.
+When you learn about the image picker view controller, you'll allow the user to set the image from the photo library.
+- Next, add four buttons and set their text to reflect the system view controllers they'll be calling: “Share,” “Safari,” “Camera,” and “Email.”
+(You might want to use a stack view to help manage the layout.)
+- Create an outlet for the image view called imageView.
+Set your image and create four actions, one for each button tap.
+- If you have an iOS device available for testing, you might want to use it for this lesson instead of Simulator.
+Running this app on your device will allow you to access your own photos and share content with other apps on the device.
+You can switch from Simulator to a physical device with the schemes menu in the top-left corner of Xcode.